 Given the ongoing flexibility of many workplaces allowing employees to work from home, it’s safe to assume those figures are, right now, higher than the trending-upwards percentages from the previous six-month period that was measured.
 We strongly recommend comparing your current NBN plan with others at least once a year to ensure your plan and provider is best for your home internet needs.

 Data usage can be tricky to track right now, with providers disabling internet tracking and automatically shifting metered plans to unlimited during (and possibly after) coronavirus.
 Normally, you can refer to an internet bill for an indication of data usage.
 Alternatively, log in to your provider’s user portal to check for data usage.

 The other infinitely less accurate way is to track data usage on a per-device basis, but bear in mind that your home data usage will encompass every device that connects to your home network’s router or modem-router for internet usage, and will include a mix of active and background use (e.g. automatic updates).

-Top 10 Broadband Plans in Australia
+Top 10 NBN 50 plans in Australia right now